 But back to today’s cookie.
 As I mentioned, it’s been busy, so I needed something familiar that I wouldn’t screw up or have to put too much effort into baking.
-I chose chewy whole wheat chocolate chip cookies.
-They weren’t quite as chewy or flat as a I expected, but semi-cakey, tender, and crisp around the edge.
+I chose Chewy Whole Wheat Chocolate Chip Cookies.
+Results: They are not quite as chewy or flat as a I expected, but semi-cakey, tender, and crisp around the edge.
 They do have a nice wheat flavor (thanks to 2 cups of whole wheat flour) and are a lovely shade of brown.

 UPDATE — I put a few cookies in the refrigerator.
 They dried up a bit and became very firm and cold.
 Personally, I preferred them that way rather than gooey or warm.
 So if you happen to like your cookies denser and heartier, these will get that way after they’ve completely cooled or have been refrigerated.

-KA’s Whole Wheat “Chewy” Chocolate Chip Cookies (adapted)
+King Arthur Flour Whole Wheat Chewy Chocolate Chip Cookies

 3/4 cup (1 ½ sticks, 6 ounces) unsalted butter